John Apthorp: Majestic Wines

 Following the takeover of Bejam by Iceland in 1988, John Apthorp retained ownership of Wizard Wines, a brand that Bejam had acquired in 1987.
 In 1991, Apthorp's company acquired the competing retailer Majestic Wine.
 He subsequently focused on growing this business, transitioning it from a competitor to a leading specialist wine retailer.
 Apthorp oversaw Majestic Wine's successful listing on the Alternative Investment Market (AIM) of the London Stock Exchange in 1996.
 By the time of his retirement in 2005, the company had significantly expanded its footprint, operating over 120 stores and achieving annual sales exceeding £148 million.

 Politics

 Apthorp was a councillor for Edgware from 1968 to 1974, and was given "Freedom of the Borough of Barnet" in 2008.

 Charity

 In 1982, Apthorp set up the Milly Apthorp Charitable Trust with his mother Milly.
 By 2014 it had supported arts projects and individuals with over £10million.
-He later setup the John Apthorp Charity, which funds projects in Hertfordshire, Bedfordshire, Cambridgeshire and Greater Manchester.
+He later set up the John Apthorp Charity, which funds projects in Hertfordshire, Bedfordshire, and Cambridgeshire.